Above: Quigley the gosling works hard.

 I love Pilgrims - they were and are my top-favorite geese for so many reasons.

 But Sebs?
-Ah, they just stole my heart.
+Ahhh, the Sebbies just stole my heart.

-They are quiet, primarily white (although they are now being crossed with other breeds to produce other colors and with Pilgrims for sex-linked offspring - I have Sebbie mixes and STILL like them better than other breeds.) birds with sapphire blue eyes to rival the prettiest jewel.
+They are quiet, primarily white (although they are now being crossed with other breeds to produce other colors) birds with sapphire blue eyes.

 They are smart, thoughtful animals, and although that is the case for geese in general, we've noticed that our Sebs have that trait even more so than the Toulouse, Emden, and Pilgrims we've kept.